mit-han-lab/parallel-computing-tutorial/README.md

 The benchmark will run matrix multiplication using all techniques and output the time taken by each technique.

-You can also measure the performance impprovement achieved by a specific technique with an extra argument:
+You can also measure the performance improvement achieved by a specific technique with an extra argument:

 Available arguments are:
 - CUDA